Endorsements

 - Submit

-Endorsements are recorded in your PDS and displayed on the preprint page.
+Endorsements are recorded in your PDS and displayed on the eprint page.

 Viewing Endorsements